Bank of China (Macau): Note-issuing authority

 Bank of China (Macau), together with Banco Nacional Ultramarino (BNU), is one of the two officially designated note-issuing banks in the Macao Special Administrative Region.
-The right to issue currency was granted by the Government of Macao through the Monetary Authority of Macao (AMCM), and Bank of China (Macau) began issuing Macanese patacas (MOP) on 16 October 1995.
+The right to issue currency was granted by the Government of Macau through the Monetary Authority of Macao (AMCM), and Bank of China (Macau) began issuing Macanese patacas (MOP) on 16 October 1995.
 Prior to that, BNU had been the sole note-issuing authority in Macao since the late 19th century.

 Under the legal framework governing currency issuance in Macao, both BOC (Macau) and BNU sign periodic agreements with the AMCM, allowing them to issue banknotes in parallel.
-The latest extension of these agreements was signed in 2020, enabling the two banks to continue issuing legal tender in Macao for another decade.
+The latest extension of these agreements was signed in 2020, enabling the two banks to continue issuing legal tender in Macao at least until 15 October 2030.
 Banknotes issued by BOC (Macau) and BNU have equal legal tender status and circulate side by side, though they differ in design and security features.

-Bank of China (Macau) currently issues banknotes in denominations of MOP 10, 20, 50, 100, 500, and 1,000.
-In addition to regular banknotes, it has issued multiple commemorative notes, such as the 2008 Beijing Olympics series, the 20th anniversary of Macao’s return to China in 2019, and special zodiac-themed notes in collaboration with AMCM.
-These commemorative issues are often printed in limited quantities and are popular among collectors.
+Bank of China (Macau) issues banknotes in denominations of MOP 10, 20, 50, 100, 500, and 1,000.
+In addition to regular banknotes, it has issued multiple commemorative notes, such as the 2008 Beijing Olympics series, the 20th anniversary of Handover of Macau in 2019.

-All BOC (Macau) banknotes are produced under strict supervision by the AMCM and are printed by certified international currency printing companies.
-Recent series have incorporated enhanced security features such as color-shifting inks, watermarks, windowed security threads, microtext, and complex background patterns.
-In recent years, Bank of China (Macau) has also issued polymer-based notes, improving durability and anti-counterfeiting capabilities.
+The banknotes are printed by Hong Kong Note Printing.
+They incorporate enhanced security features such as color shifting inks, watermarks, windowed security threads, microprinting, and complex background patterns.

-The bank plays a critical role in supporting Macao’s monetary stability and is involved in research and innovation in currency design, fintech integration, and regional settlement mechanisms, particularly in relation to the Guangdong-Hong Kong-Macao Greater Bay Area.